walbourn/directxtk12modelviewer/ReadMe.txt

 ---------------
 RELEASE HISTORY
 ---------------

+November 9, 2016
+    Updated for the October 6, 2016 release of DirectX Tool Kit

 September 30, 2016
     Initial version using the September 15, 2016 release of the DirectX Tool Kit